 - Eggs can be scrambled and they can also be added into various curries and made as egg curries, egg rice recipes, fried eggs and so on…

-Check out the article below on how to make Indian breakfast omelette which is quick, easy and an instant option as a breakfast recipe.
+Check out the article below on how to make Indian breakfast omelette which is quick, easy and an instant option as a breakfast recipe and also check simple egg omelette which is made without tomatoes.

 Normally, omelet is made in various ways and omelette is made in many different varieties such as french omelet, spanish omelet and each method has a different way of making.